Gillinghammer/realtime-to-mcp/examples/voice-demo/README.md

 # 🎙️ Unified Voice Demo

-**One voice interface for all MCP servers** - Switch between HubSpot, Hacker News, Airbnb, and any custom MCP providers with a single click.
+**One voice interface for all MCP servers** - Switch between HubSpot, Hacker News, Airbnb, Blender, Fewsats, Amazon, and any custom MCP providers with a single click.

 ## ✨ What This Demo Does